mayur256/TS-Snippets/concepts/Objects.md

 ## Ways to clone an Object
 - Object cloning is a non-trivial activity that we often perform in our applications to manipulate and maintain states.
-- As we know that objects in Javascript are of the reference type, so simply assigning the object to new variable doesn't create a clone of it.
+- As we know that objects in Javascript are of the **reference type**, so simply assigning the object to new variable doesn't create a clone of it.

   ```
   const user = {name: 'John Doe'};